Milk Money (OVA): Characters

-The main antagonist of Milk Money.
+Kyoko Sano is the main antagonist of Milk Money.
 Before the series events, she was a loving and normal young woman until one night, she got involved in a horrific car accident which lead to the death of her infant son.
 With the trauma of losing her baby, she took up a job as a live-in nanny/school tutor, and wet nurse to breast feed other people's children in order to relieve her of her pain and grievance.
 Later on, she was fired from her position when she was caught doing indecent acts to one of her clients' children.
-Years later, she is reunited with Toji, a former client of hers who starts a very intimate relationship with her and then later on her daughter Marika (much to her chagrin and jealousy).

-When she learns about Touji and Marika's affair, she punishes Touji by strapping him down to a cross-like object in her underground chamber and whipping him until he complies to her wishes; later on, after finding out that Marika had forced Touji to cut all contact from her (including blocking his cellphone number from her), the two women have a fallout until Marika tells her to break off her relationship with Touji so that he can have a chance at a normal life to which she tearfully does.
-Unfortunately, this is revealed to be a facade and kills Marika out of jealousy saying that she won't allow something like that to happen and will not let anybody let alone her own daughter to get in the way of her twisted happiness.
-When she's reunited with Touji, he asks her were Marika is, she refuses to give him an answer and instead tells him not to keep worrying about her.
+Years later, she is reunited with Toji, a former client of hers who starts an intimate relationship with her and then later on her daughter Marika, much to her chagrin and jealousy.
+When she learns about Touji and Marika's affair, she punishes Touji by strapping him down to a cross-like object in her underground chamber and whipping him until he complies to her wishes.
+Later on, after finding out that Marika had forced Touji to cut all contact from her (including blocking his cellphone number from her), the two women have a fallout until Marika tells her to break off her relationship with Touji so that he can have a chance at a normal life to which she tearfully does.
+This is, however, revealed to be a facade and kills Marika out of jealousy saying that she won't allow something like that to happen and will not let anybody let alone her own daughter to get in the way of her twisted happiness.
+When she is reunited with Touji, he asks her where Marika is, but she refuses to give him an answer and instead tells him not to keep worrying about her.
 Once he finally learns about Marika's death and that Kyouko had killed her, Kyouko severely tortures him as punishment for leaving her for Marika and then starves him to death by only feeding him her breast milk.
-With both Touji and Marika dead, it brings the attention of some police detectives who are investigating the matter; when the detectives find Marika's necklace and the place where she buried Touji and Marika's corpses, they question Kyouko who is holding a knife behind her back, leaving the fates of the detectives as well as Kyouko unknown.
-It's heavily implied that she's had multiple inappropriate relationships with other past clients of hers which possibly had also led to their deaths, including one by the name of Shinji Sudo who she had also killed.
-We can infer that in the end that she had possibly been arrested for her crimes when the detectives were questioning her about the necklace and Touji and Marika's buried corpses.
+With both Touji and Marika dead, it brings the attention of some police detectives who are investigating the matter.
+When the detectives find Marika's necklace and the place where she buried Touji and Marika's corpses, they question Kyouko who is holding a knife behind her back, leaving the fates of the detectives as well as Kyouko unknown.
+It is heavily implied that she had multiple inappropriate relationships with other past clients of hers which possibly had also led to their deaths, including one by the name of Shinji Sudo who she had also killed.